JHU-PL-Lab/www-fpse/assignments/project.md

 ### Submissions

 * There will be FOUR (revised!) submission points in Gradescope, one ungraded one for initial group and idea, one for the design, one for a code checkpoint and one for the final code.
 For each group only one person needs to submit to Gradescope.

+#### Initial Group and Idea(s)

-* The initial group and idea should include 1) list of names in the group and 2) a sentence or two on a potential idea or two plus 3) potential libraries.
+ The initial group and idea should include 1) list of names in the group and 2) a sentence or two on a potential idea or two plus 3) potential libraries.
 Basically, the result of one initial brainstorming session.

+#### Project Design Proposal

-* The design submission must include
+The design submission must include
   1. An overview of the purpose of the project
   2. A list of libraries you plan on using
   3. Commented module type declarations (`.mli` files) which will provide you with an initial specification to code to